QuakeWatch Server Manual

 = "elementName"

-matching the 'msgKeyElement1Name' value, and the child-element contains
+contains a child-element matching the 'msgKeyElement1Name' value, and

 msgKeyElement2Name